Hyominn/ArithmeticInJava/README.md

 ------

-just learn some basic algorithms, for good job.
+just learn some basic algorithms.

-do some exercises of Data Structures and Algorithm Analysis in Java, for MSE.
+do some exercises of Data Structures and Algorithm Analysis in Java.

 that's all.